 Research shows that C-sections births tend to occur more in celiac women than non-celiac counterparts.
 This is significant because some studies have shown that children born via cesarean section may themselves have a higher risk of getting celiac disease later in life.

-It is worth noting that the vast majority of these pregnancy complications and problems may disappear, become less severe, or are significantly managed once the person goes on a gluten-free diet.
+It is crucial however to note that the vast majority of these pregnancy complications and problems may disappear, become less severe, and do not recur once the person goes on a gluten-free diet.

 Accordingly, in one 2005 Indian study, scientists concluded that doctors and OBGYNs should consider testing for celiac disease in women with unexplained pregnancy complications, problems, and other reproductive disorders.
 This way, those confirmed to be celiac can adhere to a gluten-free diet, reducing the possibility of risk to the fetus.